debianco15/Charity-water-website/README.md

 # Charity-water-website
-This is my first try at creating a usuable, real website for Charity: water.
+This is my first attempt at creating a usuable, real website for Charity: water.